Hello everyone and welcome to my article on Hokusai. In this article, I will talk about Hokusai, his life and his ukiyo-e piece of art.

 It is especially the way in which Hokusai emerges from the constraints of the genre which makes the modernity of its large ensembles: contrary to the uses, the landscape prints conceived by he do not rely on clearly identifiable sites, illustrating more the metamorphoses of the chosen motif.

 The Iitsu period is also characterized by a surge of activity in the Surimono genre (ukiyo-e privately commissioned for special occasions such as the New Year), as well as by the originality and strength of its paintings.
 Whether in his first prints or in his most famous Prussian blue color works, Hokusai is primarily interested in nature.
-If his first models were the courtesans or the actors of Kabuki, very quickly it is the landscapes and the animals which impregnate his works.
+His first models were the courtesans or the actors of Kabuki, very quickly it is the landscapes and the animals which impregnate his works.

 7. Hokusai and the shunga genre, the art of eroticism in ukiyo-e